linked-db/linked-ql/README.md

 LinkedQL is next-generation SQL (Postgres and MySQL) for modern apps — with syntax niceties, built-in reactivity, self-versioning, and workflow automation — all without leaving SQL.

-Linked QL is JS-based and works both in Nodejs and in the browser (coming soon)
+LinkedQL is JS-based and works both in Nodejs and in the browser (coming soon)

 </div>